Hipparcos Modelling

 model = Octofitter.LogDensityModel(c_Eri_straight_line)

-LogDensityModel for System c_Eri_straight_line of dimension 5 with fields .ℓπcallback and .∇ℓπcallback
+LogDensityModel for System c_Eri_straight_line of dimension 5 and 104 epochs with fields .ℓπcallback and .∇ℓπcallback

 We can now sample from the model using Hamiltonian Monte Carlo.
 This should only take about 15 seconds.